ArcGIS authentication models and providers

 • The use of an ArcGIS OAuth-based refresh_token (generated from a built in or enterprise identity provider), can be embedded in a system and used to generate session tokens on an as-needed basis.
 A valid refresh token can also be exchanged for a new refresh token, so logic can be created to maintain this refresh token and keep it valid indefinitely.

-• API keys (currently available in ArcGIS Location Platform) are another potential method to authenticate server-side processes, where an API key can be generated for a specific service and workflow and used by a server-side process to authenticate and perform certain operations such as geocoding or routing requests.
+• API keys are another potential method to authenticate server-side processes, where an API key can be generated for a specific service and workflow and used by a server-side process to authenticate and perform certain operations such as geocoding or routing requests.

 Top